 - During winter months, additional D3 supplementation is necessary.

 When it comes to supplementation, be sure to use D3 which is the same natural type that results from sun exposure.
-Every individual has specific, unique needs when it comes to Vitamin D, and there is no way of knowing if the supplement you take will be sufficient correct a deficiency without a blood test.
-Here’s the steps recommended by the experts:
+Every individual has specific, unique needs when it comes to vitamin D, and there is no way of knowing if the supplement you take will be sufficient correct a deficiency without a blood test.
+Here's the steps recommended by the experts:

 - Begin supplementing with vitamin D3 as follows: Start with 35iu per pound of body weight.
 That’s approximately 1,000 IU for healthy children under the age of 2, 2,000 IU for children over the age of 2, and 5,000 IU for an average sized adult or adolescent, that's 5,000 IU per day.

 - After 2 months of taking recommended dosages, have a 25-hydroxy-vitamin D blood test done which test D3, cholecalciferol.
 Your health practitioner can administer this test or you can order a home kit here.